AaryaBhanderi/Summer-internship-2025_D23IT160/README.md

 Day 6

 I started building the backend using Node.js and Express.
 I created APIs to send movie data from the movies.json file to the frontend.

+Day 7

+I connected the frontend with the backend using fetch() in JavaScript.
+Now, the movie list on the homepage is coming from the backend.